-Eligibility for Coverage 7
+Eligibility for Coverage 73

-When Coverage Begins 72
+When Coverage Begins 74

-When Coverage Ends
+When Coverage Ends 74

+Continuity of Care

 Continued Coverage

-Confidential Information
+Confidential Information 78

 Dues and Terms of Coverage

 FRISA Information

 Eligibility for Coverage

 When You are Eligible for Coverage

 You may enroll in this coverage when you are first eligible according to your employer's rules for eligibility.
 If you do not enroll in this coverage when you first become eligible or by the first day of the month immediately following the first four consecutive weeks of employment, you will not be eligible to enroll until the next open enrollment period.
 Open Enrollment happens once a year.
 However, if we agree that there was unusual and justifiable cause for submitting your enrollment form late, you may enroll sooner.